rlauer6/makala/README.md

 'Pending'_

-This is a known error that occurs when you try to update the function code or function configuratoin before the Lambda is available.
+This is a known error that occurs when you try to update the function code or function configuration before the Lambda is available.
 Try again later.

 _An error occurred (InvalidParameterValueException) when calling the